 Mediation is well suited to the majority of divorces.
 Its desirability lies in the self-determination of the parties, the expediency of the process, the reduced overall cost, and the potential that it will help the couple build new avenues for communication to resolve future child-related disputes.
 Finding divorce mediators has never been easier, and you might even be able to mediate your divorce online.

 Mediation forces couples to explore mutually-beneficial solutions, including remedies outside the boundaries of court authority.
 For example, couples can come up with their own, creative divisions of property and debt that are tax-wise for their own situation, but not necessarily something a court would order.

 Most children of divorce exhibit signs of emotional, psychological, behavioral, and social distress.
 Many have significant adjustment problems and show lower academic achievement when compared with children from intact families.
-According to one study, 37 percent of children from divorced homes were psychologically troubled and manifested moderate to severe clinical depression, even five years after a divorce.
+According to one study, 37% of children from divorced homes were psychologically troubled and manifested moderate to severe clinical depression, even five years after a divorce.
 And children deprived of frequent access to their fathers tend to show diminished self-esteem, lasting many years after the divorce.